Nipipo/FVFM-Launcher-Friends-Vs-Friends/README.md

 ## **Features**
 - 🎯 **Easy mod installation and management**
-- 🔄 **Automatic updates** for mods and the GDWeave mod loader
 - 🛠️ **User-friendly interface** for enabling/disabling mods
 - ⚙️ **Mod configuration editing**
 - 📦 **Import custom mods** from ZIP files
-- 🔍 **Search functionality** for available and installed mods
+- 🔍 **Search functionality** for installed mods
 - 📝 **Detailed mod information display**
 - ⚡ **One-click setup** for game directory and required components
-- 🚫 **NO MORE USER TRACKING!!**

 ---

 ## **To install Buoy:**
-- Download the [latest release ZIP](https://github.com/FerretPaws/Buoy/releases), extract the .zip to anywhere you like, then run the .exe inside there.
+- Download the [latest release ZIP](https://github.com/Nipipo/FVFM-Launcher-Friends-Vs-Friends/releases), extract the .zip to anywhere you like, then run the .exe inside there.
 Simple as that!
 Just remember to keep it inside the folder it extracts from!
 - You’ll need to go through a one-time setup process.

 ⚠️ **Do NOT download the source code** unless you know what you’re doing.